 The Kirribilli Loop

 They continued riding on through North Sydney and Crows Nest before joining River Road.
 It is a fun road to ride on.
 River Road leads to Burns Bay Road which, in turn, leads to another bridge but not one of the main three.
+So far, the birthday surprise Harley tour was already so much fun.

 Fig Tree Bridge, Tarban Creek Bridge, Gladesville Bridge

-The Fig Tree Bridge opened in 1963 and spans the Lane Cove River.
+The first bridge is an old but smallish bridge – the Fig Tree Bridge.
+It opened in 1963 and spans the Lane Cove River.
 After that bridge, they continued on and crossed the second of the bridges Tarban Creek Bridge.
 This spans Tarban Creek, likewise, it has nice views east to the Harbour Bridge.
 Then they got to bridge #2 of the main 3 Bridges, the Gladesville Bridge.
 It has wonderful views along Parramatta River towards the Harbour Bridge and the city.

-This bridge is on the main arterial thoroughfare of Victoria Road – from the west to the city (or vice versa).
+This bridge is on the main arterial thoroughfare of Victoria Road – from the western suburbs to the city (or vice versa).

 ANZAC Bridge